 Plus, if you start from the bottom with your loyal customers (even if you only have a few customers) making sure they’re the happiest customers alive, two things will happen:

-Taking the Watertight Marketing approach forces you to start at the bottom of the funnel and fix your leaks from the bottom upwards.
-Addressing your marketing weaknesses in this order builds incrementally so that when you start spending money on generating leads, it will be money well spent.
+Taking this bottom-up approach forces you to address your marketing weaknesses in a logical order.
+The improvements build incrementally so that when you start spending money on generating leads, it will be money well spent.
 You’ll also have a sound, robust marketing machine that pays back for your business.

 If you want to start implementing this process in your business to see robust, sustainable sales results, I'd love to help you.
 I usually start with a free 30-minute consulting call, like a "test drive", so you can see what I'm like to work with.
 Then we'd talk about what you want to achieve in your business and see if I'm the right person to help you.